pretix/pretix/doc/api/resources/orders.rst

    Creates a new order.

-   .. warning:: This endpoint is considered **experimental**.
-It might change at any time without prior notice.

    .. warning::

        This endpoint is intended for advanced users.
 It is not designed to be used to build your own shop frontend,